equinixmetal-archive/api-docs/docs/000-intro.md

 assumed.

-Requests that require data to be submitted to the API (`POST`, `PUT` and `PATCH`) may include the data in the request body or as form-encoded data.
+Requests that require data to be submitted to the API (`POST`, `PUT` and `PATCH`) may include the data in the request body (if the `Content-Type` header is set to `application/json`) or as form-encoded data.

 	curl -H "Content-Type: application/json" -d '{"param":"value"}' https://api.packethost.net/devices
 	# or